cloudmu/react-redux-starter-kit/README.md

 The client login/logout requests will be proxied to the API server as described in:
 [Proxying API Requests in Development](https://github.com/facebookincubator/create-react-app/blob/ef94b0561d5afb9b50b905fa5cd3f94e965c69c0/template/README.md#proxying-api-requests-in-development).

+In addition, the server will push notifications to the clients via [Socket.IO](http://socket.io/).

 First you need to open a separate command line window, and run `npm install` under the project's `server` directory.

 ```